Action Station

 (see diagram, Taxi RED, Others BLUE).

 Taxis in the rank would thus be self-regulating, forming two queues and exiting by a single lane from the rank in sequential order.
 There would be no ‘golden space’ as the route ahead would be for taxis only and this could be entered in a leisurely manner when space allowed.
-When the taxi rank is full that should mean full and it should be designed so the could not be abused.
+When the taxi rank is full that should mean full and it should be designed so the

 Other vehicles would proceed on the right in their own lane though the junction without any interruptions.
 Vehicles using the multi-storey car park would turn left.